bact/spdx-3-model/docs/format.md

     This could include cases where URLs need to be clearly visible in both digital and print formats or when the URL serves as a metadata value.

-    The IRI field in the Metadata section MUST use a bare URL:
+    The IRI field in the Metadata section shall use a bare URL:

     ```markdown
     ## Metadata